 3. Scuba Diving in Las Catalinas

 Las Catalinas is a famous scuba diving spot in Costa Rica.
-Home to the Pacific Giant Manta Rays, the ocean surrounding these islands are frequented by scuba diving enthusiasts.
+Home to the Pacific Giant Manta Rays, the ocean surrounding these islands is frequented by scuba diving enthusiasts.
 The islands themselves have zero human population; marine life is the one that thrives here.

 There are many species which you can see in Las Catalinas.
 Some of these include the white tip reef shark and different kinds of eel.
 Devil rays are famous for jumping out of the water before making a big splash.